Marie-Josée Croze

 Marie-Josée Croze ([maʁi ʒoze kʁɔz]; born February 23, 1970) is a Canadian actress.
-She also holds French citizenship, which she obtained in December 2012.
+She also holds French nationality, which she obtained in December 2012.

 Early life

-Croze was born in Montreal, Quebec, was adopted, and grew up in Longueuil with four other children.
-She studied fine arts at the Cégep du Vieux Montréal from 1986 to 1987.
+Croze was born in Montreal, Quebec, was adopted, and grew up in Longueuil, Quebec, with four other children.
+She studied fine arts in a two-year program at the Cégep du Vieux Montréal, during 1986-1987.

 Career

 She received the award for Best Performance by an Actress in a Leading Role at the 21st Genie Awards for her role in Denis Villeneuve's Maelström (2000).